People are spending more time in virtual reality worlds.

 With the costs of attending a digital marketing conference continuing to increase, I see opportunity for VR to deliver compelling experiences for a fraction of the cost.

-Will VR Completely Alter Digital Advertising as we Know It?
+Will VR Completely Alter PPC Advertising as we Know It?

 Yes.
 But not for a few years.

 VR must overcome several societal hurdles to gain mass adoption from living rooms to workplaces.
-But sales of VR/AR units are growing.
+But sales of virtual reality/alternate reality units are growing.

 IDC projects 2018 sales of 12.4 million units — up from around 8 million unites sold in 2017.